KodiTVR-add-on/repository.KodiTVR.MATRIX/README.md

 # <a href="repository.KodiTVR.MATRIX.zip">DOWNLOAD DO REPOSITÓRIO</a>

-Instruções para a adição no gestor:
+Instruções para a adição do repositório no gestor de ficheiros:

 <p align="left">